shivakumar96/shortener/README.md

 - ReactJS
 - MysQL Database (Docker container)

-Refer pom.xml for dependencies.
 ### Note: This Project is an MVP, and there are scopes to improve this Project.
-The is version 1.0
+### cuttent version is 1.0

 ## Architecture